 Eastern Washington University does not discriminate in its programs and activities on the basis of race, color, creed, religion, national origin, sex, pregnancy, sexual orientation, gender identity/expression, genetic information, age, marital status, families with children, protected veteran or military status, HIV or hepatitis C, status as a mother breastfeeding her child, or the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by a person with a disability, as provided for and to the extent required by state and federal laws.

 Eastern Washington University is committed to providing support for students with disabilities.
-If you are a student with physical, learning, emotional, or psychological disabilities needing an accommodation, you are encouraged to stop by Disability Support Services (DSS), TAW 124 or call 509-359-6871.
+If you are a student with physical, learning, emotional, or psychological disabilities needing an accommodation, you are encouraged to stop by Student Accommodation and Support Services (SASS), HAR 019 or call 509-359-6871.

 Academic Integrity is the cornerstone of the university.
 Any student who attempts to gain an unfair advantage over other students by violating the Academic Integrity policy may be reported to the university and may receive a sanction up to and including XF for the course, suspension, or expulsion from the university.
 This policy is on the EWU web site.https://inside.ewu.edu/policies/knowledge-base/wac-172-90-student-academic-integrity-3/